What is Success when it comes to being happy?

 Redefine success with your own definition:

-Truly, a successful life is one that allows you to accomplish or experience those things you consider to be most important.
+Truly, a successful life filled with happiness is one that allows you to accomplish or experience those things you consider to be most important.
 Those accomplishments won’t be the same for everyone.
 Avoid allowing society to determine the definition of success.
 Decide what is most important to you and then create a life that supports those things.

 Pursuing society’s definition of success will result in confusion, resentment, and disenchantment.
 Be brave enough to find your own path.